villa renovation

 Furniture and Styling

-• New Zealand Historic Places Trust: Offers guidance on preserving and enhancing heritage homes.
+• New Zealand Historic Places Trust: Guidance on preserving and working with heritage homes.

-• Resene and Dulux: Offer colour advice, paint products, and design inspiration.
+• Resene and Dulux: Colour advice, heritage paint ranges, and design guidance.

 Did you know?
-Resene and Dulux offer eco-friendly paint options that are low in volatile organic compounds (VOCs), making them better for both your health and the environment.
+Resene and Dulux both offer low-VOC paint options — better for indoor air quality and for the people doing the painting.

 1. Exterior Renovations